 Your browsing experience may be affected by not having the most up to date version.
 Please visit Microsoft to upgrade to MS Edge.

 In 2013, the NSW Government made substantial changes to the state workers’ compensation scheme affecting over 38,500 injured workers in NSW.

-Thousands of people who made workers’ compensation claims before October have had their payments slashed and a new assessment system will make it more difficult for people with existing claims to continue receiving the same weekly payments.
+Thousands of people who made workers’ compensation claims had their payments slashed and a new assessment system was introduced.

-The main changes made by the Liberal Government include
+The main changes made by the Liberal Government at the time included:

-Though paramedics, police officers, coal miners, and fire-fighters continue to operate under the old laws, everyone else has been shunted into the new system.
+Though paramedics, police officers, coal miners, and fire-fighters continue to operate under the old laws, everyone else was shunted into the new system.

-Workers’ compensation payments will now cease after two-and-a-half years, unless there is a total incapacity for work.
+Under the scheme introduced by the State Liberal Government, workers’ compensation payments cease after two-and-a-half years, unless there is a total incapacity for work.
 Yet even for those with a total incapacity, payments will still end after five years, except in the most severe and rare of cases.

 You can see how insurers could easily take advantage of such a system.
 And the government has left the door open to further change by allowing several areas to change ‘by regulation’ – i.e. just announcing them on the government website.

 If you are injured at work, the HSU can assist with ensuring you understand your rights and entitlements.
 We will refer you to Lawyers who specialise in Workers Compensation cases if your case reaches the stage where legal advice is appropriate.

 To protect HSU members travelling to and from work, the HSU has taken out Journey Insurance to provide you with income support if you are off work after a journey injury.
 This policy will pay you 85% of your weekly wage (including penalties and overtime) for up to two years.
 Find out more call the HSU on 1300 478 679.